Blindness and Visual Impairment: Global Facts

 - 55% of moderate or severely vision impaired people are women

-- Top causes of visual impairment: refractive errors, cataracts and glaucoma
+- Top causes of visual impairment: uncorrected refractive errors, cataracts and Age-related Macular Degeneration (AMD)

-- Top causes of blindness: cataracts, glaucoma and age-related macular degeneration
+- Top causes of blindness: cataracts, Uncorrected Refractive Errors and glaucoma

 - The number of people visually impaired from infectious diseases has greatly reduced in the last 20 years